-The proposed final Regulations contain detailed obligations to manage risks to air and water.
+The Regulations contain detailed obligations to manage risks to air and water.
 Many of these were in the state environment protection policies (SEPPs) and waste management policies (WMPs).

 For air, this includes an obligation to:

 - control emissions of class-three substances.
 These substances are those that are high risk because they’re carcinogenic, mutagenic and teratogenic.
 This means they could be harmful to human health.

 - maintain supply and manufacturing standards for solid wood heaters

 - continue to report emissions under the National Pollutant Inventory.

 For water, the Regulations:

 - prohibit the discharge of waste from vessels except in specific circumstances.
 For example, when cleaning the vessel in the water.